lukkiddd/lukkiddd.github.io/_notes/Public/Sample Ratio Mismatch.md

 ### What is SRM

 The Sample Ratio Mismatch (SRM) metric looks at the ratio of users (or other units) between two variants.
-If the experiment design calls for exposing a certain ratio of users to the two variants, then the results should closely match the design.
+If the experiment design exposes a specific user ratio to the two variants, then the results should closely match the design.

 #### Scenario 1

-Given we run an experiment with 2 variants, control and treatment, each assigned 50% of users.
+Given we run an experiment with 2 variants, control, and treatment, each assigned 50% of users.
 We expect to see an approximately equal number of users in each, but our results are:

 -   Control: 821,588 users

 -   Treatment: 815,482 users

-The ratio between the two is 0.993 whereas the ratio should be 1.0
+The ratio between the two is 0.993, whereas the ratio should be 1.0

 > Ratio between control and treatment is (815,482/821,588) = 0.993

-The p-value of the above .993 Sample Ratio is 1.8E-6
+The p-value of the above .993 Sample Ratio is 1.8E-6.

-That said, there are an SRM, it is therefore more likely that there is a bug in the implementation of the experiment.
+That said, there is an SRM.
+Therefore, it is more likely that there is a bug in the implementation of the experiment.